cgarciae/treeo/docs/user-guide/field-kinds.md

     var: jnp.ndarray = to.field(node=True, kind=BatchStat)
     ...
 ```
-Based on this definition, `filter` can query specific kind of fields:
+Now with this definition you use `filter` to select specific kind of fields:

 ```python
 model = BatchNorm(...)